by Collyn Rivers

 Whilst a vehicle’s tyres might appear to insulate the vehicle from earth, all rubber tyres now contain carbon.
 They are deliberately semi-conductive to limit static charge build-up.
 At lightning’s voltages, tyres become good conductors.
 In storm conditions, however, do not exit an RV holding the door handle whilst touching the ground.
 It’s best not to go outside anyway.

-All large external metal structures attached to a travel trailer or motorhome (e.g. air conditioners) should be bonded to the chassis using at least 6 AWG cable.
+All large external metal structures attached to a caravan or motorhome (e.g. air conditioners) should be bonded to the chassis using at least 6 AWG cable.

 These work by dissipating ‘electrical charge’ built up where the voltage difference does not become high enough to attract a ‘step leader’.
 They work best if they have a point at the top.
 That point concentrates and assists charge dissipation.
 A lightning rod is well worth having in lightning-prone areas – such as the Kimberley.